Cray-HPE/uan-product-stream/docs/portal/developer-portal/troubleshooting/Troubleshoot_UAN_CFS_and_Network_Configuration_Issues.md

 3. **Optional:** Troubleshoot `uan_interfaces` issues by logging into the affected node \(usually with the conman console\) and using standard network debugging techniques.

-    NMN and CAN network setup errors can also result from incorrect switch configuration and network cabling.
+    NMN and CAN/CHN network setup errors can also result from incorrect switch configuration and network cabling.